makingtheimpact/smart-content-access/README.md

 ### Does it work with page builders?

 Yes, Smart Content Access integrates with:
-* Elementor
-* Beaver Builder

-Widgets are available in the page builder interface when these plugins are active.
+* **Elementor** - Native "SCA Content Gate" widget with visual controls
+* **Beaver Builder** - Native "SCA Content Gate" module with visual controls

+When Elementor or Beaver Builder is active, dedicated widgets/modules appear in the page builder interface.
+These widgets render content dynamically (server-side) to prevent caching issues and provide a user-friendly visual interface for setting access rules.

+You can also use the shortcodes via the Shortcode/Text widgets in both page builders.

 ### Can I use multiple access methods together?